Human Cognition in Machines: A Unified Perspective of World Models: Abstract

 \section{Abstract}

-This comprehensive report distinguishes prior works by the cognitive functions they innovate.
-Many works claim an almost "human-like" cognitive capability in their world models.
-To evaluate these claims requires a proper grounding in first principles in Cognitive Architecture Theory (CAT).
-We present a conceptual unified framework for world models that fully incorporates all the cognitive functions associated with CAT (i.e. memory, perception, language, reasoning, imagining, motivation, and meta-cognition) and identify gaps in the research as a guide for future states of the art.
-In particular, we find that motivation (especially intrinsic motivation) and meta-cognition remain drastically under-researched, and we propose concrete directions informed by active inference and global workspace theory to address them.
-We further introduce Epistemic World Models, a new category encompassing agent frameworks for scientific discovery that operate over structured knowledge.
-Our taxonomy, applied across video, embodied, and epistemic world models, suggests research directions where prior taxonomies have not.
+This report of world models distinguishes prior works by the cognitive functions they innovate.
+Many works claim an almost \textit{human}-like cognitive capability in their world models.
+To evaluate these claims requires a proper grounding in first principles from human and machine cognition theory.
+In moving towards \textit{human}-like world models we present a conceptual unified framework for world models that fully incorporates all the cognitive functions (i.e., memory, perception, language, reasoning, imagining, motivation, and metacognition) and identify gaps in existing research as a guide for future states of the art.
+In particular, we find that motivation (especially intrinsic motivation) and metacognition remain drastically under-researched, and we propose concrete directions to address these gaps informed by active inference and global workspace theory.
+We also introduce epistemic world models, a new category encompassing agent frameworks for scientific discovery that operate over structured knowledge.
+Our taxonomy, applied to video, embodied, and epistemic world models, suggests research directions where prior taxonomies have not.

-\keywords{World Models \and Vision Language Action Models \and World Action Models \and Machine Cognition}
+\keywordsname{: World Models, Vision Language Action Models, World Action Models, Machine Cognition}